British Aircraft Corporation: New ventures

-On 17 May 1965, the British and French governments announced the signing of a pair of agreements to cover the two joint projects; one based on the French aircraft company Breguet Aviation Br.121 ECAT ("Tactical Combat Support Trainer") proposal; this would evolve into the SEPECAT Jaguar.
+On 17 May 1965, the British and French governments announced the signing of a pair of agreements to cover two joint projects; one based on the French aircraft company Breguet Aviation Br.121 ECAT ("Tactical Combat Support Trainer") proposal; this would evolve into the SEPECAT Jaguar.
 The other was the BAC/Dassault AFVG (Anglo-French Variable Geometry), a larger, variable geometry carrier-capable fighter aircraft for the French Navy (Aéronavale) as well as fulfilling interceptor, tactical strike and reconnaissance roles for the RAF.
 The AFVG was to be jointly developed by BAC and Dassault Aviation, while the proposed M45G turbofan engine to power the aircraft was to also be jointly developed by SNECMA and Bristol Siddeley.
 However, during June 1967, the French government announced its withdrawal from the AFVG effort ostensibly on the grounds of cost.

 During May 1966, BAC and Breguet formally created SEPECAT, a joint venture company, to develop, market, and produce the Anglo-French Jaguar strike fighter.
 The Jaguar programme ultimately took the place of several earlier efforts, including the AFVG.
 The first of the Jaguar's eight prototypes flew on 8 September 1968.
 During 1973, service entry was achieved with the French Air Force, by which time Breguet had become part of Dassault Aviation.
-SEPECAT received various export orders for the Jaguar, overseas nations that flew the type included India, Ecuador, Nigeria and Oman.
+SEPECAT received various export orders for the Jaguar: overseas nations that flew the type included India, Ecuador, Nigeria and Oman.
 Dassault were less supportive of SEPECAT, preferring to promote its own aircraft; several potential customers for the Jaguar were convinced to order Dassault's Mirage series instead.